EXAG 2025

 Call for Papers

-• Full papers -- Regular papers submitted for oral presentation (up to nine (9) pages).
-These papers will be incorporated into the proceedings and will be presented as 10-minute talks with 5 minutes of Q&A.
+• Full papers -- Regular papers submitted for oral presentation (10-15 pages).
+These papers will (optionally) be incorporated into the proceedings and will be presented as 10-minute talks with 5 minutes of Q&A.

-• Short papers -- Short papers (up to four (4) pages) describing a position, project, or proposal related to any topic of interest to the workshop.
-These papers will be incorporated into the proceedings and will be presented as 5-minute talks with 3 minutes of Q&A.
+• Short papers -- Short papers (5-9 pages) describing a position, project, or proposal related to any topic of interest to the workshop.
+These papers will (optionally) be incorporated into the proceedings and will be presented as 5-minute talks with 3 minutes of Q&A.

 Papers will be presented in groups based on their topics.
 The ordering of topics may depend on speaker availability, especially when accommodating remote presenters.